mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №7.
-Write a function that accepts an array of object and returns new array of values by passed key name.That function should not change the original array.
+Write a function - getArrayOfKeys, that accepts an array of object and returns new array of values by passed key name.That function should not change the original array.
 You can reuse function from task 2.

 #### For example:
 ```